Domestic Violence Charges in Las Vegas, Nevada

 Battery domestic violence is one of the most misunderstood and overly charged crimes in Nevada.
 In many instances the police fail to properly investigate potential witnesses.
 And often, the defendant is actually the victim.

-Under Nevada law, battery domestic violence has two parts under Nevada law:
+Under Nevada law, battery domestic violence has two parts: a) an action and b) a relationship.

 An action involved.
-In most instances, a person’s action becomes a battery in Nevada so when that person touches another person in a harmful / offensive way or touches a person’s personal property.
-A forceful grab of a purse may be a battery.
+In most instances, a person’s action becomes a battery, when that person touches another person in a harmful or offensive way, or touches a another person’s personal property.
+For example, a forceful grab of a purse may be considered a battery.

 A relationship.
 For a simple battery to rise to the level of domestic violence, the alleged victim must have a relationship with the defendant.

-Battery domestic violence is a misdemeanor in Nevada, but the related charge - battery strangulation - is a felony.
+Battery domestic violence is a misdemeanor in Nevada, but the related charge of battery strangulation is a felony.
 The difference is whether a strangulation or chocking occurred.

 Domestic Violence Crime and Your Background Check

 If you have been convicted of a battery domestic violence, it will appear on your criminal background check.
-You may seal this charge seven years after the close of the case.
+You may seal this charge after the close of the case and after waiting period requirements are met.
+Keep in mind, being charged with domestic violence and being convicted for domestic violence are not the same things.
+Often charges are dismissed due to the lack of evidence.

 |1st Offense||Up to $1,000 in fines, domestic violence counseling up to 1 year, 48 - 120 hours of community service, and at least 2 days and up to 6 months in jail|